Lebo92/Discovery-assessment/README.md

 # Discovery-assessment
-This is an proficiency assessment for Discovery using Gulp preprocessor and Bootstrap
+This is an proficiency assessment for Discovery using Gulp preprocessor and Bootstrap.